-2. Cover them up and have a safe place
+2. Keep them ‘under cover’ with a safe place readily available

 Stop!
-Do not put the hood over your dog’s head!
-We simply mean cover the windows or draw the curtains close.
-This is to minimise the distressing flashing light of the fireworks.
-By removing the visual stimulation as much as possible, this will help to calm down your anxious dog.
+Do not cover your dog’s head!
+Simply cover the windows by drawing the curtains closed.
+This is simply to minimize the flashing lights of the fireworks.
+By removing visual stimulation as much as possible, your dog’s anxiety will slowly begin to subside.

 You should also make sure that your dog has a place to retreat and hide — a designated safe place.
-This could be under the bed, in a walk-in closet (great option because of the lack of flashing light and the clothes absorb the noises), under the table, or in a crate.
-However, make sure to not confine the pup to one room as he may be more comfortable in his usual spot or beside you.
+This could be under the bed, a walk-in closet (great option because the clothes provide extra sound absorption), under the table, or in a crate.

 3. Blast the tunes

-Mask the booms of fireworks by keeping the radio on.
-Certain types of music have been shown to be especially calming for our four-legged friends.
-Harp and classical music are especially popular choices.
-In fact, even white noise could be effective enough as it muffles the scarier fireworks noises.
+Mask the ‘boom’ of the light display by keeping the radio on.
+Certain types of music have been shown to be especially calming for our four-legged friends, with harp and classical music being popular choices.
+White noise is also effective as it muffles the loud noises more effectively.

-Alternatively, if your dog is the type to watch TV, put on a cartoon (or any shows that he enjoys, really) for him.
+Alternatively, if your dog is the type to watch TV, put on a cartoon, or any of his ‘usual’ to distract him.